Q: Do I have to work on a project from my lab?

 A: No, throughout the program you will critically examine and document how your work, if successful, will have impact (societal, economic, etc) in the “real world.”
 While in some cases that impact will arise through entrepreneurial ventures, others may find impact in other ways, such as advances in knowledge, policy developments, new clinical paradigms, or new research initiatives.

 Q: How much time will this program take?

-A: The regularly-held cohort sessions will take place weekly for approximately 3 hours each, with 4 sessions the first month, and then approximately 8 sessions over the following 4 months.
-The schedule will be available on the website shortly.
+A: The regularly-held cohort sessions will take place weekly for approximately 3 hours each, with 4 sessions the first month, and then approximately 10 sessions over the following 4 months.
 In addition, participants will meet with their Professional Mentor on their own schedule.
 Several days during the year will be spent in special programming such as a Hacking Medicine event.

 Q: What type of career path will this prepare me for?